GSA-TTS/identity-handbook/_articles/onboarding.md

   - Federal employees are added as full Slack members by default.
   - Contractors who are working on TTS projects most or full-time can be added as full Slack members.
   - Other collaborators should be added as multi-channel guests.
-  - Full Slack access for Contractors is at the discretion of login.gov's Contracting Officer.
+  - Full Slack access for Contractors is at the discretion of Login.gov's Contracting Officer.
 Please see [TTS Handbook guidance](https://handbook.tts.gsa.gov/slack-admin/) for more info.
 - Add to appropriate [login.gov Slack groups]({% link _articles/slack.md %}) like `login-feds` or `login-appdev-team`.
 - Add them to the [login.gov Shared Calendar](https://calendar.google.com/calendar/embed?src=gsa.gov_6ovul6pcsmgd40o8pqn7qmge5g%40group.calendar.google.com)
   - Non-GSA.gov email address: `See all event details` permission
   - With GSA.gov email address: `Make changes AND manage sharing`
 - [Using the JIRA Portal](https://cm-jira.usa.gov/servicedesk/customer/portal/11), choose `Application Access` and request a new JIRA account.
-Under `Access Details` ask that they be added to the login.gov project.
+Under `Access Details` ask that they be added to the Login.gov project.
 - Approve their PR to update [`team.yml`](https://github.com/18F/identity-private/blob/main/team/team.yml) with their info
 - Verify their membership in all appropriate Google Groups.
-This will grant them permission to see the login.gov Team Drive and other Google Docs
+This will grant them permission to see the Login.gov Team Drive and other Google Docs
   - Add everyone to `login-all@`
   - Add feds to `login-team@`, and contractors to `login-team-contractors@`
 - Update the [login.gov org chart](https://docs.google.com/spreadsheets/d/1tiTR2ohdl0NIsrF4gJjNipEZ0z0oq1pOFWYjHg8Tbi0/edit#gid=0)